katanemo/arch/README.md

 Arch's CLI allows you to manage and interact with the Arch gateway efficiently.
 To install the CLI, simply run the following command:

+> [!TIP]
-Tip: We recommend that developers create a new Python virtual environment to isolate dependencies before installing Arch.
+> We recommend that developers create a new Python virtual environment to isolate dependencies before installing Arch.
 This ensures that archgw and its dependencies do not interfere with other packages on your system.

 ```console
 $ python -m venv venv